Deaf culture in New Zealand: Sign language in schools

-A study was done to examine the use of NZSL compared to. spoken language in schoolsThis study shows that although some schools are teaching NZSL, even to non-DHH students, it is typically being taught by people who have limited knowledge of the language and culture.
+A study was done to examine the use of NZSL compared to. spoken language in schools This study shows that although some schools are teaching NZSL, even to non-DHH students, it is typically being taught by people who have limited knowledge of the language and culture.
 The students are typically, if at all, being taught vocabulary and a little bit of culture.

 Inclusivity in schools

 The 2007 Inclusion Principle states that schools and teachers within them are required to teach a curriculum that is well-rounded and showcases a variety of abilities, languages, identities, and talents of the people in their community.
 It also states they must provide equal opportunities to learn and help provide resources to students that have different needs.
 They mention "removing or minimising barriers to learning and wellbeing."
 They want learning environments to be built with learning supports and flexibility from the beginning.

 Inclusivity for Māori people: Ko Taku Reo (Deaf Education New Zealand) has a team dedicated to making sure that Māori students are integrated in the curriculum and are thriving.
 Both Māori and non-Māori students are given the opportunity to engage with Māori culture, language, and activities.
 The local Māori Deaf community is also very actively involved with Ko Taku Reo.